 - Some coconut oil optional

-- Line 13x9x2-inch metal baking pan with nonstick foil and spray foil with cooking spray.
-Regular foil is probably fine, but I didn't want to risk it.
+- Line 13x9x2-inch metal baking pan with foil or parchment and spray with cooking spray.

 - Pour 1/2 cup of the cold water into bowl of a stand mixer fitted with whisk attachment and sprinkle gelatin over water.
 Let gelatin sit and “bloom” for 15 minutes.